 (B) by conducting an investigation of the emergency and resulting resident injury, death, or threat, and submitting a completed HHSC Form 3613-A titled "SNF, NF, ICF/IID, ALF, DAHS and PPECC Provider Investigation Report with Cover Sheet.”
 The facility must submit the completed form within five working days after making the telephone report required by paragraph (2)(A) of this subsection.

+(p) Emergency Response System.

+(1) The facility manager and designee must enroll in an emergency communication system in accordance with instructions from HHSC.

+(2) The facility must respond to requests for information received through the emergency communication system in the format established by HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES